 Nicaragua was a long-kept secret before it started attracting intrepid travelers and backpackers.
 Tourists usually veered towards Costa Rica, given Nicaragua’s rough past that plagued its image.
 Well, not anymore.
 Nicaragua is a travel hotspot filled with adventures and beautiful landscapes.

 The country is an adventure-filled, cheap, and fun travel destination located in Central America.
 Most of the country is still untouched.
-If you vacation to Nicaragua, you will get to see nature just the way God made.
+If you vacation to Nicaragua, you will get to see nature in its unspoiled state.